Neoliberal Legacy – book manuscript

 Relevance

 The contemporary relevance for these concepts is huge.
-Skepticism or at least outright hostility to neoliberalism is the academic consensus, and I feel that I have the perspective and experience to make useful contributions to the scholarly debate.
-I am continually bemused that the following positions are controversial:
+Skepticism or at least outright hostility to neoliberalism is the academic consensus, and I feel that I have the experience and perspective to make useful contributions to the scholarly debate.

 Credibility